sablier-labs/docs/docs/contracts/v2/reference/periphery/contract.SablierV2ProxyTarget.md

 Notes:

 - All refunded assets are forwarded to the proxy owner.
-- It is assumed that `assets` includes all assets associated with `streamIds`.
+- It is assumed that `assets` includes only the assets associated with `streamIds`.
 If any asset is missing, the refunded amount will be left in the proxy.
 Requirements:
 - Must be delegate called.

 ```solidity